 |

 In a digital world where computer threats are omnipresent, the firewall stands as an indispensable barrier to ensure the security of your network.
-Whether for a small business or a large organization, this crucial tool filters network traffic and ensures that only trustworthy connections can access your resources.
+Whether for a small business or a large organization, this crucial tool filters network traffic and ensures that only trusted connections can access your resources.
 In this article, we will explore what a firewall is, the different types available, and the best practices for configuring it effectively.

 What is a firewall?

 A firewall can be defined as a security barrier that inspects data entering and leaving a network.
 Acting like a bouncer at the entrance, it controls who or what can access your IT infrastructure.
-It plays a fundamental role in protecting against various threats, ranging from unauthorized intrusions to denial-of-service attacks.
+It plays a fundamental role in protecting against various threats, ranging from unauthorized intrusions to denial of service attacks.

 The different types of firewalls